Valerie Tan, Transformation Advisor, Geneva

 Across all of this, I work closely with the senior leader — not as a consultant who delivers and departs, but as someone genuinely invested in whether it works.

-If this sounds like where your organization is — let’s talk.
+If this sounds like the work your organization needs — let’s talk.